krdeutsch/r-collab/README.md

 * Here is a change

-* Here is a line for conflict
+* Here is a line for conflict -- will this work?